espocrm/documentation/docs/administration/layout-manager.md

 ### Detail

-The main layout for the detail view and the edit view.
+The main layout for the detail and edit views.
 It defines panels, rows and cells.
 Cells contain fields.

 The row can contain 1, 2, 3 or 4 cells.
 To add a row with single cell, you need to add a new row and click on a minus sign on any cell.

 ![Detail](https://raw.githubusercontent.com/espocrm/documentation/master/docs/_static/images/administration/layout-manager/detail.png)

-For panels, it's possible to specify a label, color (style) and conditions making a panel visible (since version 5.2.6).
+For panels, it's possible to specify a label, color (style), conditions making a panel visible.

+It's possible to put panels into **tabs** by checking the *Tab-break* field in panels (as of v7.2).

 ### List (Small)